-To see if you can get a Dutch mortgage, and even more important, how high that mortgage can be in the end; it’s best to set up an appointment with a mortgage advisor.
-The good people at Expat Mortgages can help you with this.
-“It’s important to know that these appointments have no strings attached what-so-ever,” said Kenneth.
+To see if you can get a Dutch mortgage, and even more importantly, how much money a bank will lend you, it’s best to set up an appointment with a mortgage advisor.
+“It’s important to know that these appointments have no strings attached whatsoever,” Kenneth says.

-It’s here when you can ask everything about the conditions to get a Dutch mortgage, ask specific questions about your situation or get into the specifics of how high of a mortgage you can actually obtain here.
+It’s in this appointment that you can find out everything about the conditions of getting a Dutch mortgage, ask questions specific to your situation, or get into the nitty-gritty about how high a mortgage you can actually obtain.

 Step 3: What do you wish for your Dutch home?

-After Step 2 you should have an idea of your budget.
-Now it’s time to determine what you really want from a Dutch house.
-Of course, a lot of this is personal, it all depends on where you work, what you like, if you have kids or have a dream about living on one of these Dutch houseboats.
+Now that you have an idea of your budget, it’s time to determine what you really want from a Dutch house.
+Of course, a lot of this is personal, it all depends on where you work, what you like, if you have kids, or have a dream about living on one of these Dutch houseboats.

-But!
-Some of these Dutch housing dreams require a bit of knowledge about the Dutch housing market.
-For example, buying a house from the 1700’s might be nice but do please know that you’re in for a bit of maintenance — which can be expensive here since a lot of Dutchies wanna get some maintenance and renovation work done nowadays.
+But some of these Dutch housing dreams require a bit of knowledge about the Dutch housing market.
+For example, buying a house from the 1700s might be nice but please do know that you’re in for a bit of maintenance — which can be expensive here since a lot of Dutchies wanna get some renovation work done nowadays.

 Step 4: Find that house and make an offer (and let’s teach you a bit of Dutch)

-If this a relatively old house you’re intending to buy you want to get this as a condition.
-This ‘constructional examination’ will point out any big flaws in the building, this way you can still cancel on buying the house if they find a massive hole in the basement or something.
+Why you need it: if this is a relatively old house you’re intending to buy you want to get this as a condition.
+This check will point out any major flaws in the building that could end up costing you money later.
+If your offer is subject to a bouwkundige keuring you can still cancel it if they find a structural flaw in the house — or a giant sinkhole or something.

 All that hard work has led you to this: your offer on a Dutch house got accepted and you’re almost a Dutch homeowner!
-HUZZAH, CONGRATULATIONS, THE WORK IS DONE!
+HURRAH!
+Congratulations, the work is done!